 We will use this data to deal with all matters relating to the Fund, including its administration and management.
 This can include the processing of your personal data for all or any of the following purposes:

-• to identify your potential or actual benefit options.
+• To identify your potential or actual benefit options and, where relevant, implement those options.

-• for statistical and financial modelling and reference purposes (for example, when we assess how much money is needed to provide members’ benefits and how that money should be invested).
+• For statistical and financial modelling and reference purposes (for example, when we assess how much money is needed to provide members’ and beneficiaries’ benefits and how that money should be invested).

 Organisations that we may share your personal data with

 From time to time we will share your personal data with advisers and service providers so that they can help us carry out our duties, rights and discretions in relation to the Fund.
-Some of those organisations will simply process your personal data on our behalf and in accordance with our instructions.
-Other organisations will be responsible to you directly for their use of personal data that we share with them.
-They are referred to as data controllers and we have highlighted them in the table below.
+Some of those organisations will simply process your personal data on our behalf and in accordance with our instructions; they are referred to as processors.
+Other organisations will be responsible to you directly for their use of personal data that we share with them; they are referred to as controllers.
 You will be able to find out about their own data protection policies (which will apply to their use of your data) on their websites.

 • Accounting services – (Carmarthenshire County Council)

-• Tracing bureaus for mortality screening and locating members – (currently ATMOS Data Services)
+• Tracing bureaus for mortality screening and locating members and beneficiaries – (currently ATMOS Data Services)

-• Overseas payments provider to transmit payments to scheme member with non-UK accounts – (currently Western Union)
+• Overseas payments provider to transmit payments to Fund members and beneficiaries with non-UK accounts – (currently Western Union)

 • Printing companies – (various, as assigned per tender)